Hair loss can be one side effect of menopause. Let’s take a look at what causes it and how to reverse thinning hair after menopause.

 There are even hair stylists who specialize in thinning hair.

-It’s possible that a different haircut can change up your look and make hair loss not as big of a deal.
+It’s possible that a different haircut can change up your look and make hair loss less visible.

 Let’s look at some other treatments.

-There are some medical treatments that can help regrow hair after menopause.
+There are some medical treatments that can help hair growth after menopause.

 From topicals to oral medications to hair transplants, there’s lots of hope available for reversing thinning hair after menopause.